PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 The first topic that emerged from this question is the fix of major known bugs.

-Then comes the simplification of integrating development in the back-office and extending PrestaShop.
+Then comes the easibility of customizing the back-office and extending PrestaShop.

 It's followed by the Symfony migration of the back office.